 But now the tense needs attention, because this indicates that the waiting has ended; it’s all in the past.
 If he is still waiting at the bar, the past continuous tense more clearly indicates this – and the past continuous requires the use of ‘was’: ‘He was waiting at the bar.’

-So, yes, think about where ‘was’ and the variations of the verb ‘to be’ crop up in your writing, but don’t assume all instances need editing out!
+So, yes, think about where ‘was’ and the variations of the verb ‘to be’ crop up in a piece of writing, but don’t assume all instances need editing out!